 However, the internal DAC that comes with these devices cannot efficiently decode the digital bits in your audio files with great precision and deliver all the audio details as a dedicated external DAC would do.
 Moreover, an external DAC can bypass the in-built audio output circuitry of your device and create a stronger and better audio foundation for other audio equipment that you have.
 That is why you should invest in an external DAC for improved and more hi-fidelity sound.

-How to Choose the Best DACs
+How to Choose the Best DACs in 2021

 Whenever you’re shopping for the right DAC for your device, there are some important factors and features you have to consider to avoid stories that touch.
 You don’t want to end up with a substandard DAC or experience the disappointment and frustration of selecting a wrong product.
 Here are some of the things you should put into consideration: